Lifespan Cancer Institute

 These are a selection of awards recently earned by the Lifespan Cancer Institute.

-The Lifespan Cancer Institute certified as a National Pancreas Foundation Cancer Center
+The Lifespan Cancer Institute Is Certified as a National Pancreas Foundation Cancer Center

 The Lifespan Cancer Institute at Rhode Island, The Miriam, and Newport hospitals has been recognized by the National Pancreas Foundation (NPF) as a certified NPF Pancreatic Cancer Center.
 These centers are designated based on the belief in and commitment to treating the “whole patient” with a focus on the best possible outcomes and an improved quality of life.